Twiage/default-node-proj-template/README.md

 Run `yarn deploy:patch`

-Wait until staging deploys => delete the new service created in staging ECS
+(staging only) Wait until service deploys in staging => delete the new service created in staging ECS

 Create Fargate Service with new project name in ECS for each environment
 1. Choose family, should be the name of the service